In order to study the classification of statute one must know what are

-A curative or validating statute is one that is passed to cure defects in prior
+A curative or validating statute is one which is passed to cure defects in prior

-administrative authorities that in the absence of such an act would be void for
+administrative authorities which in the absence of such an act would be void for

 valid if the statute had so provided at the time of enacting.
 A validating

 legislation normally contains the expression notwithstanding any judgment,

-decree, or order of any court.
+decree or order of any court.
 The purpose is just to validate some actions which

-would otherwise be unlawful or which may have been declared
+would be otherwise be unlawful or which may have been declared invalid by a

-But when the validity of such validation act is in question the Court would
+when the validity of such validation act is in question the Court would have to

-- The vice of invalidity that rendered the action rule, proceedings
+- The vice of invalidity that rendered the act rule, proceedings or action

 - Whether the legislature was competent to validate the act action